Montana-Media-Arts/441-web-tech-Spring2019-course/modules/instructors/_posts/2017-01-01-instructors.md

 #### Office Hours

 For those of you in Missoula, you are welcome to come by for help during my office hours.
-This is **the best** method for getting in touch with me and getting my help.
+This is another way for getting in touch with me and getting my help.

 - Mondays:    1:00pm - 2:00pm
 - Tuesdays and Thursdays: 12:00pm - 2:00pm